Dog Grooming Career

 How Much Do Dog Groomers Make?

-According to Ziprecruiter, dog groomers in the U.S. can expect to earn about $17 per hour or a little over $35,000 annually.
+According to ZipRecruiter, dog groomers in the U.S. can expect to earn about $20 per hour or a little over $41,500 annually1.
 As with most careers, how much dog groomers make depends on where you live.
 Generally, groomers in large urban areas earn more.
 Experience also factors into salary.
 With the pet industry growing, there are more and more dogs and cats out there needing to be bathed, clipped, and beautified, so the job outlook for pet groomers is good.

 Why You Should Become a Dog Groomer

-The demand for professional dog grooming services is projected to increase by 11% from 2014 to 2024—faster than the average for all occupations.1 This represents one of the largest growth opportunities available as the pet care industry continues to expand, giving you many possibilities to start a pet grooming career or pursue other animal careers
+The demand for professional dog grooming services is projected to increase by 16% from 2018 to 2028—faster than the average for all occupations.2 This represents one of the largest growth opportunities available as the pet care industry continues to expand, giving you many possibilities to start a pet grooming career or pursue other animal careers

 Where Dog Groomers Can Work